University of Lincoln - Animal Behaviour Clinic

 The clinic is directed by Prof Daniel Mills BVSc PhD CBiol FSB FHEA CCAB Dip ECAWBM(BM) MRCVS European & RCVS Recognised Specialist in Veterinary Behavioural Medicine and leading international authority on animal behaviour problems alongside Helen Zulch BVSc (Hons) DipECAWBM(BM) CCAB FHEA MRCVS.

 To support you and your pet, the clinic is run by a small team of qualified specialists in behaviour.
-The team, including Daniel Mills, Helen Zulch, Lynn Hewison MSc and Kevin McPeake BVMS PGDip (CABC) MRCVS, is dedicated to helping you and your pet so you will always be getting the best and most up to date advice, no matter who you speak to.
+The team, including Daniel Mills, Helen Zulch, Lynn Hewison MSc, Kevin McPeake BVMS PGDip (CABC) MRCVS and Nadja Affenzeller MSc, is dedicated to helping you and your pet so you will always be getting the best and most up to date advice, no matter who you speak to.
 If you have any questions about how we can help you and your pet, please do not hesitate to contact us.